slipsibm-cp4i-poc/cp4i-install/README-airgap.md

 go into 02-mirror-airgap.sh and make sure arch is set properly

+go into 10-create-namespaces.sh and set the namespace you want to install into.
+It is currently set to cp4i-demo.

 get entitlement and log in to cp.icr.io with entitlement-key user=cp , password=<entitlement-key>